shee064/iress-toyrobot-cc/README.md

 1. Clone the application from github.
 See link below.<br/>
    ###### https://github.com/shee064/iress-toyrobot-cc.git ######
-2. Navigate to the directory of the cloned project and execute the mvn install command to build the project and generate the jar file.
+2. Navigate to the directory of the cloned project and execute the mvn install command to build the project and generate the jar file. <br>
+   For Windows:
    ###### mvnw install ######
+   For Linux:
+   ###### ./mvnw install ######
 3. Once successfully built, navigate to the target directory of the project and look for the generated jar file
    ###### iress-toyrobot-0.0.1-SNAPSHOT.jar ######
 4. Prepare a list of commands in a text file.
 Kindly refer on acceptable list of commands.
 You can also refer to some of the test data already available in the project directory
    ###### src\test\java\com\si\iress\toyrobot\iresstoyrobot ######
-5. Open a terminal and go to the target folder.
-Execute below command to run the application.
+5. Open a terminal and go to the target folder of the project.
+Execute java command to run the application.
 Note that it's expecting a filepath argument.
+See sample command below.
    ###### java -jar iress-toyrobot-0.0.1-SNAPSHOT.jar "C:\Users\sheenai\Documents\Project\iress-toyrobot\iress-toyrobot\src\test\java\com\si\iress\toyrobot\iresstoyrobot\test_A.txt" ######